 With anything that is liked by some and disliked by others there is a reason behind it besides personal taste.
 Fluorescence can affect diamonds positively by making them appear a brighter white and a good ‘face up’ stone in relation to their possible lower graded color.
 On the other hand fluorescence may cause your diamond to have a “creamy/milk” effect and may affect the brilliance slightly.
 This is more often seen in very large diamonds and with colours ranging down from “I”.
 This is of course only when exposed to UV elements, like a Black Light in a night club for example or in full and direct sunlight.
 All this said only 0.2% exhibit this.

 Your diamond report/certification will assist you in identifying this, by looking for the fluorescence and be wary of the Inclusion Term “CLOUDS”.
 Clouds ? but what do I look for?
 Clouds, twinning wisps etc etc, these are not to do with the Weather, but names given to inclusions inside Diamonds.
 Clouds and other inclusions within a diamond can tend to display a milky appearance under the effects of fluorescence.

-See the GIA report below that indicates CLOUDS and twinning WISPS.
+The GIA report below indicates CLOUDS and twinning WISPS.
 This Diamond also has a Medium Blue Flourescence.
-I’d give it a miss and look for another stone.
+I’d give it a miss and look for another stone, there are hundreds more.